riordanalfredo/riordanalfredo/README.md

 ## TLDR;
 - 🔭 I’m currently working on Microservices and IoT projects with various stacks.
-- 🌱 I’m currently studying PhD in Learning Analytics to pursue my dream: owning an educational private company to generate competent software engineers!
+- 🌱 I’m studying PhD in Learning Analytics to pursue my dream: running a private educational training centre to generate competent software engineers and AI developers!
-- 💬 Ask me about Software Engineering, Leadership, Full-stack development, Research, Learning, and etc.
+- 💬 Ask me about Software Engineering, Leadership, Full-stack development, Research, Learning, and more.
 - 📫 How to reach me: [rioalfredo.com](rioalfredo.com)
-- ⚡ Fun fact: I am Indonesian, ENTJ, Capricorn Rat🐐🐀, and (6/2) Generator.
+- ⚡ Fun fact: I am an Indonesian, ENTJ, Capricorn Rat🐐🐀, and (6/2) Generator.